Unity-Technologies/ml-agents/docs/Installation-Windows.md

 # Installing ML-Agents for Windows

-In order to get ML-Agents working with Windows, you will need to have Windows 10 installed.
-While it is possible for ML-Agents to work on other versions of Windows, we have only tested with a local installation of Windows 10 (not using a VM like Bootcamp or Parallels).
+ML-Agents supports Windows 10.
+While it might be possible to run ML-Agents using other versions of Windows, we only test Windows 10.
+(We also do not test running Windows on a VM like Bootcamp or Parallels).

 To get ML-Agents to run, you will need install Python and the required Python packages to run ML-Agents.
 We have also included a guide that includes GPU based training (for advanced users).
 This is not required for v0.3 of ML-Agents.
 However, for future versions and features, it may be required.